haxetink/tink_core/README.md

 enum Noise { Noise; }
 ```

 Technically, `null` is also a valid value for `Noise`.
-In any case, there is no good reason to inspect values of type noise, only to create them.
+In any case, there is no good reason to inspect values of type noise, only to create them and ignore them.

 An example where using `Noise` makes sense is when you have an operation that succeeds without any result to speak of: